 We conducted this pilot study to determine the potential impact of using a word-problem intervention designed for individual implementation with small groups of students.
 Our primary reason for conducting this research was to help district-, school-, and classroom-level administrators and educators understand the degree to which a one-to-one intervention could be used in small groups.
-As most schools provide supplemental, Tier-2 mathematics support in small groups (Fuchs & Fuchs, 2007; Schumacher et al., 2017), such knowledge proves useful to educators by increasing the number of mathematics interventions available for use.
-This information is especially important in the area of mathematics because the number of available efficacious mathematics interventions is far less than the number available for reading (National Center on Intensive Intervention, 2020).
+As most schools provide supplemental, Tier 2 mathematics support in small groups (Fuchs & Fuchs, 2007; Schumacher et al., 2017), such knowledge proves useful to educators by increasing the number of mathematics interventions available for use.
+This information is especially important in the area of mathematics interventions is far less than the number available for reading (National Center on Intensive Intervention, 2020).